chrislim2888/ip2location-nginx/README.md

+# IMPORTANT:
+# THIS PROJECT WILL NO LONGER BE MAINTAINED.
+PLEASE VISIT https://github.com/ip2location/ip2location-nginx FOR THE LATEST UPDATE.

 # IP2Location Nginx

 IP2Location Nginx module enables user to easily perform client's IP to geographical location lookup by using IP2Location database.